letoram/arcan/src/a12/net/HACKING.md

 2 : X25519 nested - Supplied Pk is ephemeral, return ephemeral Pk, switch
 to computed session key and treat next hello as direct.

+The primary flow is one of the following:
+0 : don't care
+1 : source
+2 : sink

+It is used to indicate what each end is expecting from the connection, a client that is configured to push (x11-style forwarding) want to act as a source and would send 1 in its first HELLO, otherwise 2 (sink).
+If this does not match the configuration/expectations of the other end, the connection MUST be terminated.

 ### command = 1, shutdown
 - [18..n] : last\_words : UTF-8